 You may be authorized for whatever amount of curricular practical training your degree requires; however, you will be ineligible for optional practical training at the end of your studies if the number of authorized CPT days exceed 364 days.

-Undergraduate Students must be in good academic standing with a minimum of a 2.5 GPA and (for the majority of majors) have completed their sophomore year.
+Undergraduate Students must be in good academic standing and (for the majority of majors) have completed their sophomore year.
 Students are not eligible for co-op after they have completed all their degree requirements.

 Graduate Students must be in good academic standing with a minimum of a 3.0 GPA and have completed one academic year.
 Students are not eligible for co-op after they have completed all their degree requirements.

 Q: Am I guaranteed a co-op job?
-No. But, remember the Office of Co-op and Career Services does guarantee we will help you in any way we can with your search.
+No. But, remember the Office of Career Services and Cooperative Education does guarantee we will help you in any way we can with your search.
 By being flexible on your expectations and fully utilizing the resources available to you, you will become skilled in successfully conducting your job search.

 Q: Do I receive credit for co-op?
 Standard academic credit is not given for co-op.
 However, you earn "credit" in that your department assigns a grade of "S" when you have met all of their requirements and have successfully completed your co-op assignment.